-Stephanie Fleitas took me to a Korean Spa last night called JeJu.
+My host in the city took me to a Korean Spa last night called JeJu.
 It was one of the most dichotomous experiences I’ve had in a long time.
-Driving up, the building and the lobby triggered me because it looked like a whorehouse, complete with neon lights, impatient older Asian women and the smell of cigarette smoke.
+Driving up, the building and the lobby looked like a whorehouse, complete with neon lights, impatient older Asian women and the smell of cigarette smoke.
 On the inside, the women separated from the men and we went into locker rooms to remove all of our clothing so that we could enter the bathhouse.
 There were three large hot tub like “baths”, each boasting a different temperature, stand up showers, sit down showers, a sauna, a steam room, an area to lay and soak in infrared light, a “hip bath” area, designed to help women specifically where you go in, spread your legs and sit down over the top of a steaming bowl of traditional herbs.
 And a scrub area which is comprised to two rows of white rubber tables where women lay completely naked to be scrubbed head to foot by older Asian women, who are wearing only bras, panties and scrubber gloves that strip every dead skin cell from your form.
-It is ironic that one would think bathhouses were all about hygiene maintenance, but it has been my observation that Asian bathhouses boast some of the lowest hygiene levels of any public health service.

 One woman had brought her daughters there with her.
-They were naked with all of the rest of us in the medium temperature bath (they were probably age 4 and age 6), which triggered me even further.
-Seeing little girls naked is a known trigger of mine.
-A common side effect of childhood sexual abuse is that it becomes difficult to not get flashbacks when you see a child of your own gender naked.
-I spent a while trying to calm down my fight of flight mechanisms by trying to focus positively.
+They were naked with all of the rest of us in the medium temperature bath (they were probably age 4 and age 6).
 I can honestly say that it would be a healthier experience if girls were exposed to women of all ages like that early on in life.
 We are too isolated from each other as women.
 Most of us have no idea what to expect from the experience that is to come for us.
 Most of us in the western world don’t see the process of womanhood before we enter into it ourselves.
 And it proves more than daunting when you #1.
 Don’t know what to expect and #2.
 Have been taught that your naked body is shameful.
-I felt much more at one with my femininity last night, especially since Stephanie and I had entered into the experience together.
+I felt much more at one with my femininity last night.

-Stephanie and I both elected to get scrubbed down.
+I elected to get scrubbed down.
 Admittedly, I felt a bit like a cow.
-They washed our bodies with dish soap.
+They washed my body with dish soap.
 Asian businesses based around beauty have not yet embraced the idea of organics.
-I have sensitive skin and so it hurt like hell and “softer” doesn’t really mean anything to a washing woman who speaks no English.
-I’ve decided that the least relaxing thing on earth, is being ordered around by older angry Korean ladies.
-Asians in general are not gentle with bodies.
+I have sensitive skin and so it hurt like hell.
+Asian spas in general are not gentle with bodies.
 It seems their strategy is designed to “break up blocked chi” rather than to induce a state of surrender.
 I was gritting my teeth during the entire process.
 But I feel clean as hell this morning, like my skin can breathe.

 The awesome healing properties of the rooms are offset by the dizzy-money making design of the place and the mentality of the Asian body workers in general.
 In contrast, there is a brightly colored, tacky Korean fast food restaurant with people seated at the table consuming unhealthy food with chopsticks.

 It was a sensory experience.
 I kept thinking, the “Tealers” would love these healing property rooms.
 In fact, I actually met one such person, who recognized me when I walked by him in the spa.
 He came up to say hi, and had no idea that there was a workshop being held in Atlanta.
-I’m telling you, if they replaced the Korean fast-food restaurant with a raw vegan café, replaced the shampoos and scrubs with organic soaps, explained to the bathing women the meaning of “soothing” and took the neon prostitute type signs down, it would be a paradise for new age/spiritual demographic.
+I’m telling you, if they replaced the Korean fast-food restaurant with a raw vegan café, replaced the shampoos and scrubs with organic soaps, explained to the bathing women how to be “soothing” and took the neon lights district signs down, it would be a paradise for new age/spiritual demographic.
 I’m secretly hoping someone who reads this blog, goes to try it out just so that they can catch a glimpse of the mysterious 24-hour surrealist reality I’m describing. http://jejusauna.com/

 Today, we are hosting our Intentional Community Expo.
-It will be a very small one this time, but there is a speaker doing a presentation on conflict resolution that I cannot wait to listen to.
 And I cannot wait to meet people one on one.
 I am especially passionate about these intentional communities that are the future of our social structure in the world.
 I cannot wait for the day that these expos are held in venues so large that you couldn’t see all the booths and presentations even if you wanted to.
 I cannot wait for the day that people travel from all around the world to attend them.
 The future of sustainable resources, social structure and energy technology will be seen at these expos.

 Now, I’m going off into the city in search of another culinary delight.